-- 1. Open engine compartment rear door. - 2.
-Remove the lamp support retaining screws (2), and then from the outside, remove the lamp and its support. - 3.
-From the outside, install the new lamp with its support then fasten the retaining screws.
+- hold down screws (4) at the back of the door and the two (2) side retaining nuts. - 3.
+Remove the lamp support retaining screws (2), and then from the outside, disconnect and remove the faulty lamp and its support. - 4.
+From the outside, install the new lamp with its support then fasten the retaining screws. - 5.
+Reinstall the lamp pod on the door and reconnect the lamp.